particuleio/website/content/blog/k8s-no-cloud.en.md

 The latter is simpler because it works on almost any layer 2 network without further configuration.

-In ARP mode, metal lb is quite simple to configure.
-You just have to give it a bunch of IP it can use and you are good to go.
+In ARP mode, metallb is quite simple to configure.
+You just have to give it a bunch of IPs it can use and you are good to go.

 The manifests are available [here](https://github.com/clusterfrak-dynamics/gitops-template/blob/master/flux/resources/metallb-system/metallb.yaml)